IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 and Tammaro et al. {{tammaro2012exploiting}} also previously came to the same conclusion.
 Thus, classifiers that rely solely on network addresses may be used to aid website fingerprinting attacks.

+# Protocol Design Considerations

+New protocols such as TLS 1.3 and QUIC are designed with privacy-protections in mind.
+TLS 1.3, for example, has support for record-layer padding {{RFC8446}}, albeit it is not used widely in practice.
+Despite this, TLS connections still leak metadata, including negotiatied ciphersuites.
+(See {{fordTLSMetadata}} for a discussion of this issue.)
+QUIC is more aggressive in its use of encryption as both a mitigation for middlebox ossificatiion and privacy enhancement.
+Future protocols should follow these trends when possible to remove unnecessary metadata from the network.

 # Security Considerations